algolia/instantsearch/docs/src/getting-started/migration.md

 ## v1 -> v2

-Vue InstantSearch v2 has just been released as the first alpha version.
-An alpha version means that there are known limitations, and this shouldn't be used in a production environment without knowing the risks of options that can be changed without major version.
+Vue InstantSearch v2 has just been released as a **beta** version.
+A beta version means that there are known limitations, and this shouldn't be used in a production environment without knowing the risks of options that can be changed without major version.

-This also means that we are still in a state where things can change where necessary.
-If you have any feedback here, [please get in touch](https://github.com/algolia/vue-instantsearch/issues/new?template=v2_feedback.md).
+The limitations here that make this a beta version are:

+- no server side rendering support
+- some smaller breaking changes can still occur between versions

 ### Renamed components